rickosborne/cascades/md/10-1-5-weather.md

 We started boarding procedures.
 HDA boards front to back, just like most airlines who offer multi-class service.
-I was taking tickets, checking them against the manifest, and handing passengers off to Pamela.
+I took tickets, checking them against the manifest, and handing passengers off to Pamela.
 We'd made it to row 14 before I felt a tap on my shoulder.

-An unsmiling man in a business suit and a young woman in an HDA terminal crew uniform stood behind me.
+An unsmiling man in a deep navy business suit and a young woman in an HDA terminal crew uniform stood behind me.
 The man's name tag announced his name to be Ben, but the more important thing had been the stylized series of engraved letters above his name: PRUFA.
 It stood for Pacific Regional Union of Flight Attendants, the same name on my paychecks.
 I excused myself from the man holding his ticket out to me and the young woman took over.